benhowell/benhowell.github.com/_drafts/privacy.md

 Is predictive rationality such an elusive possiblibility that people analytics will never be reliable?

+With the growth in cloud service providers and data stored in the cloud, it is inevitable that another major retailer will suffer a large-scale security breach, potentially affecting hundreds of millions of people.

 Looking up symptoms, medications or diseases online?
 Well, [you're being watched and your activities collated][9].